afthrq/fabelio-app/README.md

    This will activate the virtual environment for the web app
 2. After that install dependencies needed by running: `pip install -r requirements.txt` This will install all dependencies for this application written in `requirements.txt`
+3. Modify the `settings.py` in the `DATABASE` section to match your running mysql settings
+4. Run migration for the database by running: ` python migrate`
-3. After the dependencies installation succeded, run the web app by: `python manage.py runserver` This will bring the django application live on `localhost:8000`
+5. After the dependencies installation succeded, run the web app by: `python manage.py runserver` This will bring the django application live on `localhost:8000`

 ### Docker